vinsonchuong/linux-setup/README.md

-# Laptop Setup Notes
+# Linux Setup Notes

-## BIOS Setup
+## BIOS Settings
-* Disable any unused features and enable any useful features
 * Boot with UEFI only and without CSM support
 * Disable secure boot
-* Enable Thunderbolt BIOS Assist Mode
 * Ensure that USB drives are part of the boot order

 ## Writing Installation Media